domRiddle/ASF/Logging.md

 ## ASF targets

-Starting with version 2.2.1.7, in addition to standard NLog logging targets (such as `ColoredConsole` and `File` explained above), you can also use custom ASF logging targets.
+In addition to standard NLog logging targets (such as `ColoredConsole` and `File` explained above), you can also use custom ASF logging targets.

 For maximum completeness, definition of ASF targets will follow NLog documentation convention.